HabitatRoyal/thepoint-qb-connector/eula.md

 **Last Updated: July 2026**

-This End User License Agreement ("Agreement") governs the use of ThePoint QB Connector, an internal financial data integration and reporting tool operated by Habitat Royal Costa Rica SRL.
+This End User License Agreement ("Agreement") governs the use of ThePoint QB Connector, an internal financial data integration and reporting tool operated by 3-102-948878 SRL, under the trade name Habitat Royal.

 ## 1. Purpose